NerdWalletOSS/epic-state-subscriptions/README.md

 | nextState     | Any    | The new state of the path that changed in the Redux store             |

 In the above example, if path `a.b.c` had changed from `false` to `true` the path object emitted would be `{ prevState: false, nextState: true, path: 'a.b.c', pathPattern: 'a.b.*' }`.

-Note: Since operators do not normally get access to the `state$` stream, it is passed explicitly as the first argument, followed by the configuration options.

 ## Configuration Options